 Stuffed Rolled Grape Leaves (Warat Areesh)

 Do you remember that part in “My Big Fat Greek Wedding” where the kids are making fun of Tulla for eating moussaka?
-Well, I’m here to tell you that growing up in a Lebanese home and having a variety of ethnic food, I had moments just like that!
+Well, I’m here to tell you that growing up in a Lebanese home and having a variety of ethnic food, I had moments just like that.
+Rolled grape leaves, or dolmas are one of the most popular Lebanese dishes.

 I mean, we pick grape leaves off the vine (which most people compost) and decide to stuff them and eat them!
 Living in Portland, none of this seems strange now, but jump back 15-20 years ago or head to another city and this may not be so common.